-Continuing this full calendar year, we are offering the opportunity for physicians, APPs, PAs, and ARNPs to participate in our Provider Communication Program.
+Continuing into June 2020, we are offering the opportunity for physicians, APPs, PAs, and ARNPs to participate in our Provider Communication Program.
 The program consists of:

-- One 6-hour provider communications workshop, delivered by our own UI Health Care expertly-trained providers who will facilitate and guide these interactive, small group sessions.
-Participants will receive up to 7.5 CEUs.
+- Workshop: One five-hour provider communications workshop, delivered by our own UI Health Care expertly-trained providers who will facilitate and guide these interactive, small group sessions at the Radisson Hotel & Conference Center, 1220 1st Ave.
+Coralville.
+Participants will receive up to 4.75 CEUs.

 This program is designed to give you techniques to build stronger relationships with your patients without adding time to the patient encounter—for example, tips on setting an agenda, listening reflectively, and sharing information incrementally.
 You’ll be better equipped to manage visits more efficiently, while conveying empathy and making important connections.

 Please see the list of workshop dates and register in MyTraining.

 Some feedback from our pilot sessions last summer: